Soundtrack (TV series): Development

 On January 19, 2018, it was announced that Fox had given the production a pilot order.
 The pilot episode was written by Joshua Safran who was also set to executive produce alongside Megan Ellison and Sue Naegle.
 Ali Krug was set as a co-executive producer.
 Production companies involved with the pilot were expected to include Annapurna Television.
 On February 8, 2018, it was reported that Jesse Peretz would direct the pilot.

 On May 11, 2018, Safran announced on Twitter that Fox had passed on the pilot and declined to order the production to series.
 Later that month, it was confirmed that the production was being shopped to other potential outlets.
 On July 2, 2018, it was announced that Netflix had given the production a straight-to-series order for a first season consisting of ten episodes.
 It was also reported that Ali Krug would now serve as an executive producer and that 20th Century Fox Television and Fox 21 Television Studios were now serving as additional production companies for the series.
 On January 31, 2020, it was announced that the series was canceled after one season.

 Casting

 In February 2018, it was announced that Madeleine Stowe and Callie Hernandez had joined the pilot's main cast.
 In March 2018, it was reported that Megan Ferguson, Jenna Dewan, Raúl Castillo had also joined the main cast of the pilot.
 Alongside the announcement of the series order in May 2018, it was reported that Castillo's role would be recast.
 On December 13, 2018, it was announced that Paul James had been cast to replace Castillo.

 Episodes

-Release

-On December 3, 2019, the official trailer for the series was released by Netflix.

-The series left Netflix on March 1, 2022 due to Disney pulling it from its platform in favor of it streaming on Disney+ or Hulu.

 Reception

-On Rotten Tomatoes, the series holds an approval rating of 38% with an average rating of 4.83/10, based on 8 reviews.
+On Rotten Tomatoes, the series holds an approval rating of 44% with an average rating of 4.83/10, based on 9 reviews.
 On Metacritic, it has a weighted average score of 58 out of 100, based on 4 critics, indicating "mixed or average reviews".